Gazelle vs Exercise Bike

 Muscle-Building Capabilities

-This is where the two machines really part company.
+This is where the difference between a Gazelle vs an exercise bike become obvious.
 An exercise bike limits your workout to your lower body, unless you use dumbbells while working out.
 Standing on the pedals will require a bit more upper-body effort, but won’t give you a true upper-body workout.
 The Gazelle allows you to target upper-body muscles with decreased use of the legs during the workout.
 You can target individual muscles by changing your hand, arm and leg positions on the Gazelle.

 Body-Shaping Capabilities